mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 The checkout flow was one of the few parts of the platform that suffered from the age old “if it ain’t broke don’t fix it” mindset.
 It was one of the longest standing set of pages to go untouched throughout the many different product pivots.
 It did its job of taking a motivated investor and guiding them through the process of setting up an account and investing their money.
 But, could we make it better?
 <br>
 <br>
-At the time of this project, we were preparing to launch the goal based investment plans – a pivot that set the underlying skeleton for what would become Fundrise today.
+At the time of this project, we were preparing to launch the goal based investment plans – a pivot that set the underlying skeleton for what would become [company] today.
 The design team was tasked to validate and address a few usability concerns (from stakeholders and users) with the old investor flow and bring it into the present day along with the rest of the product – making sure to incorporate the new goal-based plans.
 <br>
 <br>